-Yes, it hurts, but not much.
-This reporter learned by taking a fairly close-range shot in the leg.
+Yes, it hurts, but not much, this reporter learned by taking a fairly close-range shot in the leg.
 It stung, but didn't leave a mark on the skin.

 It can be worse, though, depending on the velocity and the temperature.
 The velocity the guns fire at varies.
 Tournament hosts set a limit as to how hard the guns can fire, in an effort to avoid injury.

 Competitors are required to check the pressure at which their guns are firing at "chrono" stations before and after they leave the field for each session.
-The stations consist of a chronograph attached to the top of a pole about 3 feet high, which is about 10 feet in front of a door nailed to a tree.

 If the paintballers do not shoot below the limit when chronoing in, they use Allen wrenches to modify the amount of air entering the gun from the tank.
-If they are chronoing out and shoot over the limit, points can be deducted.

 "These are good people," Torricelli says of his colleagues.
 "We're not soldiers of fortune.
 People think it's all crazy Vietnam vets.
 It's not.
 This is a sport.

-At the end of Sunday's session, the paintballers certainly looked like a content bunch.
+At the end of Sunday's session, the paintballers certainly looked like a contented bunch.
 The $600 Torricelli collected for tournament fees was returned to the top three teams in amounts of $300, $180 and $120.

 The five men of the top team received $60 each.
 Sure, they spent twice that in paintballs, but at least they got half of it back.
 Torricelli said that in sponsored tournaments, which Top Gun will hold on occasion, the purse is much higher.